GM110Z/PAPI-islands-analysis/README.md

 **split-Mmseqs-representative-fastas.sh**: After running mmseq to deruplicate, it splits the representative sequence files from multifastas to single fasta that are compatible with prokkaloop script

-**get-gggenes-coordinates**: Needs a tab separated file from MMseqs clustering, and genbank files of interest to be run.
+**PHORIFIC.py**: Needs a tab separated file from MMseqs clustering, and genbank files of interest to be run.

 Order to run scripts:
 1)Jarvis